mytestbed/omf/doc/RESOURCE_PROXY.md

 ### More actions on engine test controller (client side)

-Once we have the engine ready (i.e. we received notify message 'CREATED'), we can subscribe to its pubsub node, and publish additional instructions to the engine.
+Once we have the engine ready (i.e. we received notify message 'CREATED'), we can subscribe to its pubsub topic, and publish additional instructions to the engine.

 Add the following code after the line "logger.info "Engine #{engine\_id} ready for testing"